ThelmaRivas/managing-database/README.md

 - Update an employee manager: Prompt the user to select the employee to update, choose its new manager and update the database.
 - Filter employees by Manager: Prompt the user to select a manager and displays all the employees that manager has in charge.
 - Filter employees by Department: Prompt the user to select a department and displays all the employees working in that department.
-- Delete department: Deletes permanently a department from the database
-- Delete role: Deletes permanently a role from the database.
-- Delete employee: Deletes permanently a role from the database.
 - Calculate Department Budget: Calculate the total budget by department.

 ## Installation